UCL-PathogenOmics/Greek_Klebsiella/README.md

 Pipeline:

-1. Genome Assembly (For each sample in Clonal Groups)
-2. AMR gene detection (per gene)
+Module 1.
+Genome Assembly (For each sample in Clonal Groups) Module 2.
+AMR gene detection (per gene)
-3. Core-genome phylogenomics and molecular dating (By cluster)
-4. Transmission inference (By cluster)
+Module 3.
+Core-genome phylogenomics and molecular dating (By cluster) Module 4.
+Transmission inference (By cluster)